Carus' Sasanian campaign: Sources

 The study of third-century Roman history is significantly hindered by the paucity of written sources.
 No contemporary narrative historical text on Roman history from the third or first half of the fourth century survives, and the extant texts of the period belong to a range of genres.
-The immediate decade after Aurelian's death in 275 is especially lacking in any contemporary sources.
+The immediate years after Aurelian's death in 275 are especially lacking in contemporary sources.
 The literary sources for the reign of Carus and his sons provide only a general framework for the events of the period; a significant number of them likely reflect the official narrative of the Diocletianic period, particularly in their accounts of the deaths of Carus and Numerian, and they provide limited details regarding the course of Carus' Persian war.

 Only one fragment of a contemporary literary source is extant in the form of Nemesianus' Cynegetica, where the poet glorifies the military successes of Carus' sons.
 More substantial literary sources exist from the second half of the fourth century, including the epitomes of Aurelius Victor, Festus, Eutropius, and the Epitome de Caesaribus.
 The Historia Augusta provides an unreliable but detailed account of the reign of Carus and his sons, but only brief accounts for Carus' Persian war.
 Literary sources of the sixth century include the Historia Nova of Zosimus, but surviving details for the reign of Carus are limited, and the chronicler Malalas is unreliable.
-Later Byzantine authors, including Zonaras, also have significance, particularly due to the limited state of source transmission.
+Later Byzantine authors, including twelfth-century Zonaras, also have significance, particularly due to the limited state of source transmission.
 Many of the literary sources draw upon a hypothesised lost fourth-century work of imperial history known as the Kaisergeschichte.
+Further sources of transmission likely include the lost work of Nicomachus Flavianus, possibly dating to the end of the fourth century, and the work of pagan historian Eunapius of Sardis, which has only survived in fragments.

-Outside of narrative history, significant references to the period are present in rhetoric and legal literature in the form of the Panegyrici Latini and Codex Iustinianus, in addition to the poetry of Nemesianus.
-The Codex Iustinianus includes 28 rescripts for the reigns of Carus and his sons.
+Outside of narrative history, significant references to the period are present in rhetoric and legal literature in the form of the Panegyrici Latini and Codex Justinianus, in addition to the poetry of Nemesianus.
+The Codex Justinianus includes 28 rescripts for the reigns of Carus and his sons.
 Inscriptions, papyri, and coinage also inform the reconstruction of their reigns.